Key Points

 • Circle – Circles are typically used to connect another section of the chart in instances where it does not make sense to use an arrow.

 Once you know what shapes you will use, you can begin your flowchart with a terminal or oval with a starting word as the text.
 At the top, underneath the terminal, you will begin with your first action.
-You will then make an arrow connecting to a connected action and split paths wherever it is appropriate.
-When you have finished the flowchart to its conclusion, you will add another terminal to signify the chart’s end.

-What is a Process Map?
+What Is a Process Map?

 The Benefits of a Process Map